SarahTech-alt/full-stack-treats/README.md

 ## TODO

-### Baseline
+Baseline
+==

-Before we can launch, we at least need to be able to add new treats.
+We need to be able to add new treats.

-- [ ] `POST /treats` expects a treat name, description and link to a url image
+- [ ] `POST /treats` expects a treat name, description and link to a url image.

 Hard Mode:
 ===
-### Special Sauce

 Our client will be ecstatic if we can also deliver the ability to update and delete, but consider these "nice-to-haves".